C SDK Integration

 • drv_usart_tx_data(): Sends data bytes to the VPOS device.

-2. A periodic timer tick should be implemented to invoke the function vmc_link_background() with an interval of 5 ms to 10 ms. Additionally, the function cpu_platform_get_time() should return a continuously incrementing millisecond counter since the system startup.
+• Periodic Timer Tick: Implement a periodic timer tick to invoke the vmc_link_background() function.
+This function should be called with an interval of 5 ms to 10 ms. Additionally, ensure the cpu_platform_get_time() function returns a continuously incrementing millisecond counter since the system startup.

 • Validate that event callbacks are triggered correctly.